zrml/websocketor/README.md

 	- go run main.go
 2) make sure the nodejs webgateway _live-server_, is installed
 	- npm install -g live-server
-	- it will throw you into a webpage with all file listed in the project
+	- it will throw you into a webpage with all files listed in the project
 	- select/click "page-with-ws-call.html"
 3) run the exercises in the web page
-	- in the input field, try any string, then also "SELECT *"
+	- in the input field, try any string and also "SELECT *"

 ## Interesting points